bramus/router/README.md

 });
 ```

+#### Dynamic Placeholder-based Route Patterns

-If you don't want to do any regex pattern matchining for route patterns, you can – alternatively – use _“placeholders”_ for them.
+If you don't want to do any regex pattern matchining for route patterns, you can – alternatively – use the more easy _“placeholders”_.
 Placeholders are strings surrounded by curly braces, e.g. `{name}`.
 You don't need to add parens around placeholders.

+Placeholders are easier to use than PRCEs, but offer you less control as they internally get translated to a PRCE that matches any character (`.*`).

 ```php
 $router->get('/movies/{movieId}/photos/{photoId}', function($movieId, $photoId) {